-There are two options for adding products to an invoice:
+There are two different ways to add products to your invoice:

 1 ) Scan to add products

-You can also scan a product and then manually edit the quantity, but just remember to click off of the quantity field when you start scanning again.
-This is because the scanner pretends to be a keyboard in Thrive Inventory.
-If you click on any blank white space in the Invoice, that should deselect any text fields, that should allow you to scan normally.
-If you are having any other issues with scanning on Thrive Inventory please refer to our Barcode Scanning FAQs article below:
+You can also manually edit the quantities as well.
+Remember to click off the quantity field when you start scanning again.
+This is important because the scanner pretends to be a keyboard in Thrive.
+Clicking on any blank white space in the invoice will deselect any text fields and allow you to scan normally.

-Note: if a shipping location is not already selected, you will not be able to click the "Add Products" button.
+NOTE: if a shipping location is not already selected, you cannot click the "Add Products" button.

-At the bottom of the invoice, you'll see the option to add discounts, shipping costs, taxes, net terms, any additional notes, along with your subtotal and total after discounts and shipping.
+At the bottom of the invoice, you can add discounts, shipping costs, taxes, net terms, and any additional notes, along with your subtotal and total after discounts and shipping.